 Business management specialist Renaud Dumouchel-Fournier holds a bachelor’s and master’s in management from HEC Montréal.
 He joined Groupe AGÉCO in 2017 as a senior advisor in the corporate responsibility (CR) services group.

 Renaud began his career as a CR advisor in a strategy consulting firm.
 There, he led and coordinated a number of research projects and consultation mandates in the financial, telecommunications, energy and education sectors.
 An active member of the Ordre des administrateurs agréés du Québec, he had the opportunity to sit on the organization’s sustainable development committee and be a guest speaker.

 Known for his expertise in the development and implementation of CR strategies and project management, Renaud possesses unparalleled analytical and synthesis skills to support informed decision making.

-Andrea Vallejos, MA Economics
+Andrea Vallejos, M.A. in Economics

 Consultant – Economic Studies

 An economist by training, Andrea Vallejos earned a bachelor’s and master’s in economics from Concordia University.
 She joined Groupe AGÉCO as a economic studies consultant in August 2017.

 Prior to joining AGÉCO, Andrea worked in an economic analysis firm specializing in the industrial sector.
 She carried out and coordinated several consulting mandates, including trend analyses on economic conditions, value chain analyses, market studies and economic impact studies in the mining, energy and manufacturing sectors.
 She is known for her ability to design and build analytical models and understand and effectively communicate economic facts.